CGC’s Federal Activity

 CGC then turned its primary focus to state Green Bank development.
 However, the states served as the laboratory for democracy and inspired congressional leaders to revisit the idea.
 The Green Bank Act of 2014 was introduced by Representative Chris Van Hollen, with Senator Chris Murphy of Connecticut sponsoring a companion bill, with a goal of creating a federal Green Bank.
 However, in a nod to the leading role taken by states, the federal Green Bank, in addition to directly financing projects, would provide seed capital to state Green Banks.
 This would remove a major barrier to state Green Bank creation.

-And finally, the bill was revisited again in 2016, with Rep. Van Hollen and Sen. Murphy sponsoring companion bills.
+The bill was revisited again in 2016, with Rep. Van Hollen and Sen. Murphy sponsoring companion bills.
 Through this iteration, the federal Green Bank was fully transformed from a direct lending agency into a pass-through entity with the sole purposes of capitalizing regional, state and local Green Banks.
 Similar to the CDFI Fund at the Treasury, the federal Green Bank’s sole job would be to designate eligible entities as borrowers, and provide loans as seed capital to get those local institutions up and running.
+In June of 2017, lead sponsors Rep. Elizabeth Esty (D-CT) and Sen. Chris Murphy (D-CT) introduced the Green Bank Act of 2017, with co-sponsors from Pennsylvania, New York, Connecticut, Rhode Island, Virginia, California, Texas, Oregon, Kentucky, Maryland, and Washington, DC.
+The bill would create a federal Green Bank for the purpose of funding regional, state, and local Green Banks, and it would be capitalized with $10B initially, and $50B overall.

 At the request of the sponsoring legislators, CGC has provided technical assistance to support legislation and has shared information on the latest state and local Green Bank developments from around the country.